Deputy Director of Forensic Programmes, Faculty of Medicine & Health Sciences

 Theory of Mind

-Simon's clinical work is currently with the team at Mersey Forensic Psychology Service, a specialist NHS service providing assessment and intervention for offenders in the community and in a medium secure service.
+Simon's clinical work was with the team at Mersey Forensic Psychology Service, a specialist NHS service providing assessment and intervention for offenders in the community and in a medium secure service.
 The team use a variety of approaches to work with individuals including EMDR, Schema Therapy, Mindfulness, and CBT both in individual and group settings.
 Simon was the manager and co-facilitator for the introductory sex offender group, working mainly with men who have offended sexually against children, at the stage when these men are at their most psychologically fragile and vulnerable and co-facilitated the intermediate group with a focus on Schema approaches.
 Most recently he has co-facilitated the Non-Offending Partners Group.
 The forensic team are involved in a number of research projects, regularly present at the Division of Forensic Psychology Annual Conference, and provide teaching to a range of programmes at a variety of universities.

 Simon has played in a number of infamous bands from Hollywood to Rushden including Light a Big Fire, Vladd Roxx, Oui 3, Zeurche!, and Frodo.
 Currently he plays with Studio7, a classic rock covers band, and has collaborated on songs with the German band BENJROSE, with one featured on their recently released album.
 He also appears as guitarist on a Daniel Adams EP and as a multi-instrumentalist on a Chris De Burgh fan club album release.